 When done with the egg whites, put the pie into a preheated oven now set at 350°F for 15 minutes, or until golden brown.
 Set baked pie on cooling rack, allow to cool, then refrigerate for at least 2 hours before serving.

-P.S.: It's NOT a good idea to make this old fashioned lemon meringue pie recipe on a very hot and humid day!
+P.S.: It's NOT A GOOD IDEA to make this homemade lemon meringue pie recipe on a very hot and humid day!

 The extra moisture in the air can impede the egg whites from forming the froth, or getting stiff enough to hold that special curl!
 However, in today's home air conditioning, or on a cool or non humid day, it's fine!